simoncoggins/Realtime-Weather/README.txt

 == To Do ==

+- deal with data.json caching issues
+- error handling if data cannot be loaded
-- add wind gust, temperature, pressure
+- add wind gust, temperature, pressure, others?
 - add lat/lng from file if present?
 - improve Time Ago in table (two units or just secs)
-- get page to auto refresh with countdown
-- colours to warn of old data
+- colours in ago column to warn of old data
+- colours to indicate good/bad conditions (right wind speed range, right wind dir for site?)
 - map version
-- let users pick units
+- let users pick units (e.g. kts/mph/ms^-1/kph)
 - correct plurialisation of time units

-- convert degrees into NW/SE etc
+== Longer term To Do ==

+- Add trend graphs showing change over last few hours
+- Add forecasts if possible
+- Recommendations/star ratings of each site in real-time?
+- Make a small pop-up version